 The first GMP release was made in 1991.
 It is continually developed and maintained, with a new release about once a year.

-GMP is distributed under the GNU LGPL.
-This license makes the library free to use, share, and improve, and allows you to pass on the result.
-The license gives freedoms, but also sets firm restrictions on the use with non-free programs.
+Since version 6, GMP is distributed under the dual licenses, GNU LGPL v3 and GNU GPL v2.
+These licenses make the library free to use, share, and improve, and allow you to pass on the result.
+The GNU licenses give freedoms, but also set firm restrictions on the use with non-free programs.

 GMP is part of the GNU project.
 For more information about the GNU project, please see the official GNU web site.

-GMP's main target platforms are Unix-type systems, such as GNU/Linux, Solaris, HP-UX, Mac OS X/Darwin, BSD, AIX, etc. It also is known to work on Windoze in 32-bit mode.
+GMP's main target platforms are Unix-type systems, such as GNU/Linux, Solaris, HP-UX, Mac OS X/Darwin, BSD, AIX, etc. It also is known to work on Windows in both 32-bit and 64-bit mode.

 GMP is brought to you by a team listed in the manual.